 Then you know all about how your body’s going to work overtime to expel the foreign object.
 Now think about your poor dog.
 Mites.
 Clogged pores & follicles.
 Toxins.
 Inflammation.
 Yeast.
 Bacteria.
 Waste.
 Detritus.
 Yuck.
 It’s no wonder secondary bacterial and yeast infections go hand in hand with mange.

 A dog with mange is a pretty huge target for secondary yeast and bacterial infections, particularly one with Demodectic mange.
 It’s actually quite common for a dog to have them both, right along with mange.
 Ideally, you want to stop problems before they start, which is where diluted povidone iodine comes in.
-If an infection is already present, by all means, take immediate action to keep them from becoming a major problem.
+If an infection is already present, by all means, take immediate action to keep it from becoming a major problem.
 Left untreated, your dog could become seriously ill and wind up on antibiotics, which is something best avoided.
 (Antibiotics ultimately lower immune function and stress your pet.
 And your wallet.)

 The best treatment is always prevention.
 A simple, effective disinfecting process can save you and your dog a world of hurt.
 By disinfecting regularly, you stand a much better chance of staying ahead of the microorganisms that cause infections.

 If a secondary infection happens to your dog, you don’t necessarily need to drop everything and race to the vet!
 This post covers your at-home treatment plan for yeast and bacterial infections.